 Why Should I Use Wheels?

 Using wheels is a personal preference.
 We made The Lucky Gene available because we prefer to play wheels and we could find no software with a simple interface and the tools we

 The wheels made available here have all been verified for the minimum guarantee.

-The Tables of Wins have been accurately computed.
-We prefer the full Tables of Wins rather than abbreviated, for accuracy.
+The tables of wins have been accurately computed.
+We prefer the full tables of wins rather than abbreviated, for accuracy.

 We believe the tools on The Lucky Gene are implemented correctly, however errors are possible.
 Please do not hesitate to contact us using the Feedback page, should you see an error, or should you wish a feature added.